KriaPI/CPP-CMake-template/README.md

     cmake --build .

 ## Useful commands
-Format source and header files of all CMake targets:
+Format files of all CMake targets with Clang-format:

+    cmake --build build --target=format

+Run static analysis on files using Clang-tidy:

-    cmake --build build --target=format_project
+    cmake --build build --target=check

 ## Modifying the template
 Use CMake's `add_executable` and `add_library` for adding source files.
 To define header search paths for a compiler, in other words include directories, use `target_include_directories`.